 Star Trek (2009) Directed by J.J Abrams.
 With Chris Pine, Zachary Quinto, Zoe Saldana, Leonard Nimoy, Simon Pegg, Karl Urban, Bruce Greenwood and Eric Bana.

-There are two perspectives to look at J.J.
-Abrams’ reboot of Star Trek from.
+There are two ways to look at J.J.
+Abrams’ reboot of Star Trek.
 This is a unique property that has endured for decades, collecting loyal fans across its many incarnations from television and film.
 Outside of that bubble, its vast collection of titles and series’ had grown almost stale and inaccessible.
 For some, Star Trek is something you might channel-hop over to for a quick trip down memory lane (Star Trek:TNG was ritualistic teatime viewing for me on BBC2 in the early 1990’s).
 Many of the fans prefer it tucked away in its cult corner.
 It possesses a certain comfort-viewing quality that doesn’t demand too much of you.
 It’s like meeting up with old friends after a hard day at work.
 Abrams’ reboot refuses to be the comfy old pair of carpet slippers.
 This is shiny (very shiny…and flashy) and new.
 This is Star Trek with sex-appeal.
 This is Star Trek on steroids.
 This is Star Trek for the next generation.

 The film is barely 30-seconds-old before we’re plunged head-first into a dizzying battle sequence – the like of which has never been seen in Trek.
 It’s a statement of things to come as a dramatic and significant birth occurs between epic explosions and volleys of red laser fire.
 Although it’s impossible to deny the breathtaking scale, there remains a distinct feeling that the film needs to settle down and get its bearings.
 This is not going to be one of those films.